nikomatsakis/skillsmatter2022/index.md

 # Hack without fear

-Build the systems you want to build.
+Rust lets you build (and maintain!) the systems you want to build.

 ???